 Peeling back layers...

 Hi, I'm Anya Jacoby!
-I'm currently working as a Compete Solutions Architect and AI/ML strategist.
+I'm a Compete Solutions Architect and AI/ML strategist.
 Here I write about cloud architecture, generative AI, and the evolving competitive landscape (or anything that really catches my eye).

 Anya Jacoby